GHOST SONG

 Malyuta hugged her tightly, and kissed her and, that night, got very drunk, to celebrate both his home-coming and the child to come - who, he was sure, would be a son: a black, red and white son.

 Summer came, short and hot.
 The sun's heat lovingly stroked the skin.
 Children ran naked in the village's dusty streets, and dogs lay panting, and cats lay basking.
-Women left off their shawls and stockings.
-Men stripped off their shirts, and the sun drew water out of their skins as they worked and burned them to leather.
+Women left off their shawls

 Knowing the time to be short, grass, bright, bright green, sprang from the earth.
 The trees foamed with blossom and were buzzed through by bees.
-Flowers spread their petals beside every path, beside every stream, even on the roofs of the houses.
-In the fields vegetables spurted green leaves and rye grew bearded.
+Flowers spread their petals beside every path,

 Sheep lambed, cows calved, birds nested and layed.
 In the streams small fish teemed.
-In all this heat and life no one, not even Malyuta, could remember how cold, how dark, how barren, winter was.
+In all this heat and life no one, not even Malyuta, could remember how cold, how dark, how barren, winter

-And then the child of Yefrosinia and Malyuta was born - at midnight, in the first moments of Midsummer's Day, which is the longest day of the whole year, the day when there is no second of darkness.
+And then the child of Yefrosinia and Malyuta was born - at midnight, in the first moments of Midsummer's Day, which is the longest day of the whole year, the day when there is no second of

 The men of the house were made to sit outside, in the white night, while the baby was being born.
-They sat on the wooden bench that ran along the front of the hut, and drank, and laughed, and those with children told stories of their children's birth and babyhood.
-Malyuta sat among them, blushing, proud that he was soon to be a father at last, but afraid that something terrible would happen: that Yefrosinia or the baby would die.
+They sat on the wooden bench that ran along the front of the hut, and drank, and laughed, and

 When a smiling woman came to the door to call the men in, Malyuta was the first on his feet and the first into the house.
-He went straight to the bed, smiling a huge, foolish, tearful grin as soon as he saw that Yefrosinia was well and was smiling back at him.
-He lowered his weight carefully on the bed, afraid of hurting her, and kissed her, in love and gratitude.
+He went straight to the bed, smiling a huge, foolish, tearful grin as

 Yefrosinia’s mother came near, with the newborn baby in her arms, and offered it to Malyuta.
 ‘A son,’ she said, and Malyuta goggled at her.

 Trembling with all the joy and fear and wonder that he felt, Malyuta took the baby in his arms.
 His son had an ugly red face and a fuzz of black hair on the top of his head.
-Gently, very gently and carefully, Malyuta lowered his big clumsy head and kissed the baby’s forehead.
-His beard prickled its face and made it cry, and everyone else laughed aloud – a great noise in the wooden house.
+Gently, very gently

 Startled by the laughter, Malyuta looked up, with tears in his eyes.
 Then he laughed himself, and laid the baby beside his wife.
-He held her hand and looked at her, unable to speak, and shaking his head continually as the tears ran down his face.
-And she smiled too, tired though she was, to see her big old terrier so happy.
+He held her hand and looked at her, unable to speak, and shaking

 A slave’s children are his only wealth.
 Well, now, Malyuta thought, he had the first coin in his purse.